-OSHA in Washington
+OSHA Training in Washington

 OSHA.com offers OSHA training courses that are accepted statewide by Washington.
 The OSHA 10 Hour Training and OSHA 30 Hour Training courses below can be taken for all workers in Washington that need OSHA training cards.
 In addition, if you relocate to another state, the same card will be honored there.

 Click on the Enroll Now! link for the course you want to take, register and pay online, and you begin your course when you’re ready.
 You can take the course at your own pace, login and logout as needed.
 The course is 100% online and is available 24×7.

 Once you complete the OSHA Online 10 hour or 30 hour course, you may print out your certificate of completion immediately and you will receive your DOL Wallet Card by US Mail within six to ten weeks.

 OSHA Outreach 30-Hour Construction Industry Training

 Washington OSHA Training Information